openSUSE/yomi/README.md

 * `machine_id`: String.
 Optional.

   Sets the system's machine ID.
 This controls the machine-id file.
+If no one is provided, the one from the current system will be re-used.

 * `target`: String.
 Optional.
 Default: `multi-user.target`